idris-lang/Idris-dev/docs/faq/faq.rst

 There are several reasons why we should not support Unicode operators:

 - It's hard to type (this is important if you're using someone else's code, for example).
-I know various editors have their own input methods, but you have to know what they are.
+Various editors have their own input methods, but you have to know what they are.
 - Not every piece of software easily supports it.
-It doesn't render properly on my phone email client, for example, occasionally messes up the terminal I run my IRC client in, doesn't always render properly in my browser, etc. All of these are things I can fix but to have to do so as a barrier to entry to using a programming language doesn't seem to be a good idea to me.
+Rendering issues have been noted on some mobile email clients, terminal-based IRC clients, web browsers, etc. There are ways to resolve these rendering issues but they provide a barrier to entry to using Idris.
 - Even if we leave it out of the standard library (which we will in any case!) as soon as people start using it in their library code, others have to deal with it.
 - Too many characters look too similar.
 We had enough trouble with confusion between 0 and O without worrying about all the different kinds of colons and brackets.
 - There seems to be a tendency to go over the top with use of Unicode.
 For example, using sharp and flat for delay and force (or is it the other way around?) in Agda seems gratuitous.
-I really don't want to encourage this sort of thing, when words are often better.
+We don't want to encourage this sort of thing, when words are often better.

-I know that used with care it can make things look pretty.
-But so can ``lhs2TeX``.
-And I'm sure that in a few years time things will be different and software will cope better and it will make sense to revisit this.
-For now, however, I would prefer not to allow arbitrary Unicode symbols in operators.
+With care, Unicode operators can make things look pretty but so can ``lhs2TeX``.
+Perhaps in a few years time things will be different and software will cope better and it will make sense to revisit this.
+For now, however, Idris will not be offering arbitrary Unicode symbols in operators.

 This seems like an instance of `Wadler's
 Law <http://www.haskell.org/haskellwiki/Wadler%27s_Law>`__ in action.

-This answer is taken from Edwin Brady's response in the following `pull request <https://github.com/idris-lang/Idris-dev/pull/694#issuecomment-29559291>`__.
+This answer is based on Edwin Brady's response in the following `pull request <https://github.com/idris-lang/Idris-dev/pull/694#issuecomment-29559291>`__.